 - castelvetrano olives – pair with sauvignon blanc

-Tips for a successful Cheese Board for Wine Tasting
+Tips for a successful cheese board for wine tasting:

 - When I make a cheese platter for wine, I love a combination of both savory and sweet snacks.
 Some people have a sweet tooth while enjoying wine, and others have a savory tooth.
 See also – my New Year’s Eve food and Thanksgiving charcuterie board.

 - Just like the combo of sweet and savory, I also like a balance of crunchy and soft.
 I like a variety of crackers for crunch factor, and then soft fruit like grapes and strawberries.